Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 <img src="03-linear-regression_files/figure-html/unnamed-chunk-33-1.png" width="672" />

 First things first.
-Describe the scatterplot.
+Let's describe the scatterplot.

 - **Direction**: Positive relationship (higher high school GPA is associated with higher college GPA)
-- **Form**: generally linear
+- **Form**: Roughly linear
 - **Strength**: There is a weak relationship when high school GPA < 3.0 ($r = 0.32$) and a fairly strong relationship when high school GPA > 3.0 ($r = 0.68$).
 - **Unusual**: As seen with the strength, there is greater variability in college GPA among individuals with lower high school GPA.
 That variability decreases with increased high school GPA.
 We call this pattern of unequal variation as **"thickening"** or **heteroscedasticity** (this terms is used quite a bit in Econometrics).